mintopia/constellix-v4-laravel/README.md

 ## Usage

 The API's contract is registered as an interface, so can be typehinted in constructors.
-There is also a Facade `ConstellixApi` that can be used.

 ### Type Hinting
 ```php